10 Household Items That Are Extremely Flammable

 Nail polish remover

 Nail polish remover contains acetone which is highly flammable—the fumes can even be ignited from some distance away.
 In 2016, Texas woman Brittany Smith was burned over 30 percent of her body when the fumes from her nail polish remover were ignited by a nearby candle.
 Never use nail polish remover anywhere near a naked flame.

 Almost all laundry products, including pods, stain removers, and fabric softeners, are flammable.
 So it’s important to store them safely, and avoid exposure to a naked flame when you’re using them.
 Of course, these chemicals can also pose a risk to small children—another reason to make sure they’re safely put away.
 Find out which other 15 common items have hidden health risks.

 You’d expect items like brake fluid, oils and anti-freeze to be highly flammable and you’d be right.
 Many products found in a home auto garage have the potential to cause an inferno very quickly if ignited, so it’s essential to store them safely.
 Ensure they’re well away from any heat source and don’t store them near the doorway as they could cut off your escape route if you do happen to have a garage fire.
-Home mechanics might also need to store gasoline—see our tips for safe storage.
+Here are the things firefighters wish you knew.

 Pool cleaning chemicals

 Owning your own pool is a taste of heaven in the heat of summer, but keeping the water clean and hygienic takes work and the use of powerful chemicals.
-But pool chlorine doesn’t even need a flame for it to ignite—it can happen with the addition of just a small amount of water.
+Pool chlorine doesn’t even need a flame for it to ignite—it can happen with the addition of just a small amount of water.
 So always store your pool cleaning products in a safe, dry environment.
-And check out these other garage storage mistakes that could put you in danger.

 The weird and wonderful